GTG Nord hydrogen grid

 As part of the CHC programme, EWE is implementing projects along the entire value chain in the region.

 In addition to the transport of hydrogen, the programme also focuses on the production of hydrogen by electrolysis and storage in cavern storage facilities.
-The CHC programme thus makes a significant contribution to the implementation of European climate and energy targets.
+The CHC programme thus makes a significant contribution to the implementation of national and European climate and energy targets.

 Development of the region with hydrogen and inclusion of further generation capacities along the route or in the region